tslocke/hobocookbook/manual/dryml-guide.markdown

     <h3 repeat="&current_user.new_messages"><%= h this.subject %></h3>
 {.dryml}

-Notice that as well as the content being repeated, the implicit-context is set to each item in the collection in turn.
+Notice that as well as the content being repeated, the implicit context is set to each item in the collection in turn.

 ### even/odd classes

 It's a common need to want alternating styles for items in a collection - e.g. striped table rows.
-Both the repeat attribute and the repeat tag set a scoped variable `scope.even_odd` which will be alternately 'even' then 'odd', so for example you could do:
+Both the repeat attribute and the repeat tag set a scoped variable `scope.even_odd` which will be alternately 'even' then 'odd', so you could do:

     <h3 repeat="&new_messages" class="#{scope.even_odd}"><%= h this.subject %></h3>
 {.dryml}